Learn how you can make a delicious corn chowder with the perfect texture without needing to add any flour.

 Make your life easier and remove the corn right in the pot you will use for the soup.
 If you try to do this on a cutting board the corn is going to fly everywhere.

 Remove the corn from the pot.
 You will have some brown bites sticking to the bottom of the pot.
 Perfect.
-This is going to add more flavor as you add in enough water to cover the bottom of the pot and then scrap up all that brown stuff.
+This is going to add more flavor as you add in enough water or chicken broth to cover the bottom of the pot and then scrap up all that brown stuff.
 It will add a lot of flavor and make your pot easier to clean later.

 Once you have down that, add in those cobs I told you to save earlier.
 Cover with just enough water to submerge them.
 Bring to a boil.
 Reduce to a simmer and cook for 30 minutes.
 This is your corn stock.